 Cathedral of St Mary and St Anne, Catholic cathedral in Cork, Ireland

-The tower houses nine bells cast in 1870 by John Murphy of Dublin and originally designed for change-ringing.
-After decades of silence, these bells returned to regular service in December 2022.
+The tower holds nine bells cast in 1870 by John Murphy of Dublin, originally designed for change-ringing, a practice where bells are rung in constantly shifting sequences.
+After decades of silence, the bells came back into regular use in December 2022.

 The community of curious travelers